Gazer/marvel_universe/README.md

 The app is not perfect and can be improved:

 * Room for Database as local cache for Offline support
-* Move strings from Layout to string.xml for localiztion
+* Move strings from Layout to string.xml for localization
-* Use transition shared elements to improve expirience when transition to characater details
+* Use transition shared elements to improve experience when transition to character details
 * Add more tests :)
 * Code organization probable can be improved too.
 The current organization may not scale well because we do not have a strong convention for package names.